 A second approach was to make grant applications to large national charities and organisations.
 RHS was always aware that this was likely the best way to attract large amounts of funding within the strict time frame.
 By June 2014, this team had attracted an astonishing £293,382 in grant funding.

-As D-Day loomed CMBC, in recognition of our tireless efforts, agreed to commit an additional £100k.
+As D-Day loomed CMBC, in recognition of our tireless efforts, agreed to commit an additional £100k from local government reserves.
 In just 8 months, with the invaluable help of CMBC, grant making organisations and many hundreds of people across the country, RHS had raised an astonishing £900,000 to move one step closer to making the Spring Hall dream a reality.

 Unfortunately, just when we thought the project was gathering momentum, RHS was hit with significant legal and logistical problems resulting in long delays outside of its control.
 This also coincided with pressures on the CMBC legal department from other areas of local government.
 As a result, despite the best efforts of both RHS and CMBC, it wasn’t until September 2015 that these issues were fully resolved and the project was ready to proceed to the next stage.

 In October 2015, a planning application was ready to be submitted with a projected “Spade in the Ground” in Spring 2016.
 Following a meeting to finalise the costings and designs for the project, it was a significant blow to learn that the revised build would now cost £2,633,000, a full £233k more than budgeted for.
 This increase was mainly due to inflation and the increased cost of raw materials over the intervening two years.
 Having battled to reach £2.4m, RHS was left in the position where it simply had no more money to contribute, and would not be able to generate the required £233k shortfall in the short term having exhausted all its reserves.
 Moreover, the project could not proceed to a full planning application until this shortfall could be met.